diogoftm/TPDV/docs/report.md

 # Introduction
-The goal of this project is to implement a "tamper-proof digital vault" (TPDV) taking advantage of Intel's SGX enclaves.
-The TPDV stores digital assets and will be write once, without any possibility of deleting information.
-A malicious operator may destroy the entire TPDV, but it may not change anything already stored in it without that being detected.
+The objective of this project is to develop a "tamper-proof digital vault" (TPDV) leveraging Intel's SGX enclaves.
+The TPDV is designed to securely store digital assets in a write-once manner, preventing any alteration or deletion of stored information.
+Although a malicious operator could potentially destroy the entire TPDV, they cannot modify any existing data without detection.

-In this report we provide a brief overview of our implementation of the TPDV and show the results of some tests performed when suited.
-We start out by presenting the [overall structure](#overall-structure) of the system, then we go [feature by feature](#features-and-tests) providing some insight into how they work.
-In the end, we sum everything in the [conclusions](#conclusions).
+This report offers a concise overview of our TPDV implementation, along with the results from various conducted tests.
+We commence by outlining the [overall structure](#overall-structure) of the system, followed by a detailed examination of its individual [feature by feature](#features-and-tests).
+Finally, we consolidate our findings in the [conclusions](#conclusions).

 # Overall structure
 ```mermaid